 Antimicrobial resistance (AMR) is a threat at a global level, currently claiming the lives of an estimated 700,000 people each year.
-The UN General Assembly approved a wide-ranging declaration in September 2016 aimed at addressing the rising number of drug-resistant infections.
 CPhA is leading efforts in Canada to promote and support pharmacists in their role as antimicrobial stewards.
-Elsewhere, several organizations, including the International Pharmaceutical Federation and the American Pharmacists Association, have identified antimicrobial stewardship as a priority in the outpatient setting with pharmacists playing a key role.

 The Role of Pharmacists

 There are many simple things that pharmacists can do to make a difference.
-And by working closely with prescriber colleagues, learning through professional development, and embracing advanced scope and technology changes as they evolve, pharmacists will be even further able to contribute to successfully combating this global crisis.
+By working closely with prescriber colleagues, learning through professional development, and embracing advanced scope and technology changes as they evolve, pharmacists will be further able to contribute to successfully combating this global crisis.

 Read more: The war against antibiotic resistance: Can community pharmacists be antimicrobial stewards?
 (Pharmacy Business, January/February 2017)